 The translations and any other text within this website, including within all this website’s pages, should not be reproduced in any form whatsoever without the express written permission of their author, C. F., who can be contacted through the email address above.

 I note that my main motive in producing the translations is a deep appreciation of the honest attempt at achieving “value-free” (or “axiologically free”) knowledge in the social sciences or humanities (i.e. knowledge that is descriptive, explanatory (theoretical) and ethically, not methodologically, non-normative (regarding method: empirical verification (or e.g. reference, in the case of the ideal type) and logical consistency, but nothing more, are sine qua non)) – something little appreciated in institutions of “higher learning” (at least as far as the “social sciences”, “philosophy” and the “humanities” are concerned), by and large staffed by people involved, more often than not, at best in sophisticated cultural critique or insightful microanalyses, but alas more commonly, in the reproduction of (moralising) normative ideology, if not complete and utter nonsense (e.g. a “professor of the history and philosophy of science”, who is a psychologist and does not, compared to Kondylis, even have a basic working knowledge of the history of philosophy, or the history of science, or even the philosophy of science, is nonetheless an “expert” on “feminism” and “gender stereotypes”, etc. etc. etc….).
-The translations are not “easy-to-read” English texts and obviously require further proofing and editing, however, they do err on the side of faithfulness to the German text, and it is hoped that the English reader will not be dissuaded from developing a genuine interest in Kondylis’s thought.
+The translations are not “easy-to-read” and “linguistically attractive and pleasant” English texts and obviously require further proofing and editing, however, they do err on the side of faithfulness to the German text, and it is hoped that the English reader will not be dissuaded from developing a genuine interest in Kondylis’s thought.
 It goes without saying that even the best of translations are always poor substitutes for any original text, particularly if we are dealing with a body of work at the peak of human achievement – the translator wants readers to know that the text they are reading is “faithful”, but is also a translation.

 [Paul Gottfried, leaving aside for the most part whether his substantive criticisms of Power and Decision etc. have any validity (they do not, Gottfried, inter alia, misattributes to Kondylis monocausal reductionism when Power and Decision already implies the centrality of the factors or forces (the social relation, the political and man (the anthropological)) in the multi-dimensional (human) social-ontic spectrum expounded in Kondylis’s social ontology, as well as misunderstanding the notions of “will”, “power”, “value freedom” and the operation of a syllogism…), has found the original German text “testing” to read at best: “What renders these particular reflections particularly inaccessible is the ponderous prose; and it is hard to see how the editor could characterize them as stylistically elegant” (Gottfried Paul: “Review of Piccone and Kondylis”, TELOSscope, Sunday, August 2, 2009, http://www.telospress.com/review-of-piccone-and-kondylis/)%5D